 - With reciprocal agreements with global banks and shadow institutions, all US banks have some exposure to European financial systems.
 Money hedging rules apply.
-Because the further out the date of completion of project the heavier the risks to rate changes.
-Forex can alert project managers of changes in the fundamentals that are influencing subject rate changes.
+Because the further out the date of completion is of the project the more substantial the risks to rate changes, Forex can be a tool in alerting project managers.
+Changes in the fundamentals that are influencing subject rate changes alter project outcomes.

 The science of Forex forecasting offers the advantage of anticipating trending costs over the life of a project.
 That keeps a Project Manager nimble.